Rhodnius prolixus Assembly and Gene Annotation

 Rhodnius prolixus is a triatomine vector of the Chagas disease parasite, Trypanosoma cruzi, in South and Central America.
 Chagas disease is a chronic condition which affects 8 to 10 million people and is the cause of around 20,000 deaths per year.
 Triatomine insects release parasites in their faeces immediately after a blood meal.
 Infection occurs after the human host scratches the bite area, thus transferring parasites into the bite wound.

 Rhodnius prolixus was sequenced by the Washington University School of Medicine, Genome Sequencing Center (WUGSC) to a depth of 8.1x coverage, and assembled using the CABOG assembler.
 DNA was isolated from the colony at the Centers for Disease Control in Atlanta, USA.
-Assembly version RproC3, also known as Rhodnius_prolixus-3.0.3, is composed of 16,537 supercontigs.
+WGS sequence was released to GenBank in April 2015: ACPB00000000.3.
+This assembly version RproC3, also known as Rhodnius_prolixus-3.0.3, is composed of 16,537 supercontigs.

 The annotation of the Rhodnius prolixus genome has been conducted by VectorBase.
 Genes were predicted using the Ensembl pipeline, which combines the results from ab initio predictions from Genscan and SNAP, alignments of dipteran and other protein sets, and R. prolixus ESTs.
-The geneset presented here (RproC3.2, August 2017) includes annotation by the Rhodnius community to improve and validate gene models and non-coding RNA genes from the Ensembl Genomes pipeline.
+The geneset presented here (RproC3.4, July 2019) includes annotation by the Rhodnius community to improve and validate gene models and non-coding RNA genes from the Ensembl Genomes pipeline.

 Gourbire S, Dorn P, Tripet F, Dumonteil E. 2012.
 Heredity.
 108:190-202.